 I’d like to finally add that with my Pixracer, which admittedly is from an Asian source, it is illusive to draw 1 A from the CAN bus.
-I don’t know the reason, maybe a weaker fuse or so.
-So be warned that even this 1 A limit is not reached by your Pixracer.
+I don’t know the reason, maybe it has a weaker fuse or so.
+So, be warned that even this 1 A limit may not be reached by your Pixracer.

 The power scheme of the AUAV X2.1 is better (sadly it is not over-voltage protected).
 The input power switch is realized by a diode OR-ing using LTC4415 ideal diodes, and the power distribution is realized by the TPS2062 power switch, which has an internal current limit of typically 1.5 A (according to the data sheet the actual limit can vary).
 Unfortunately, also Serial1 is powered by this rail.
 Thus, the 1.5 A limit includes also the significant current draw of the telemetry.

-The conclusion is clear: These flight controllers do provide only a limited current to the CAN bus network, and if that limit is exceeded all CAN nodes will be powered off.
+The conclusion is clear: The considered flight controllers do provide only a limited current to the CAN bus network, and if that limit is exceeded all CAN nodes will be powered off.

 You don’t want this to happen on a flying vehicle, as it necessarily will bring down the vehicle.
-The scheme is surely fine for as long as the CAN bus nodes do not consume much power, but with a growing network and more features it easily becomes a bottleneck.
-This point was in fact quickly reached by the UC4H project, as it added more and more nodes, including some which require substantial power such as LED lightning nodes (UC4H OPreoLEDs) or rangefinder nodes (UC4H RangeFinder).
+The employed power schemes are surely fine for as long as the CAN bus nodes do not consume much power, but with a growing network and more features it easily becomes a bottleneck.
+This point was in fact quickly reached by the UC4H project, as it added more and more nodes, including some which require substantial power such as LED lightning nodes (UC4H OreoLEDs) or rangefinder nodes (UC4H RangeFinder).

 I’d like to finish this chapter with mentioning that any CAN power scheme involves some sort of a current limitation, and if it’s the power supply used to provide the main power.
 Also any power distribution scheme has inherent current limitations.
-E.g., Schottky diodes in diode-ORing schemes have a current rating, FETs in ideal-diode schemes have a current rating, and so on and forth.
+E.g., Schottky diodes in diode OR-ing schemes have a current rating, FETs in ideal-diode schemes have a current rating, and so on and forth.
 This should be all clear, and is obviously not the topic here.
-The topic are the „artificial“ current limitations in the above schemes.
+The topic here is the „artificial“ current limitation in the above power schemes.

 2. CAN Node Classification